Medical Imaging Education and Career Guide

 - Radionuclide therapy

 Regulations about certification and licensing vary from state to state.
 However, getting your certification is a good idea because most employers require it.
 Upon completion of an accredited program, you can receive your NMT certification from these agencies:

-Sources: U.S. Bureau of Labor Statistics 2018-19 Occupational Outlook Handbook; Nuclear Medicine Technologists.
+Sources: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Nuclear Medicine Technologists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.